Here are a few little tips to help Yoga teachers feel easier with Sanskrit –

 But I can say yoga and citta easily an not make any “s” sound – what’s the problem?

-So now you would be going even deeper, right into the grammar and case endings of an inflectional language… and I know you don’t want to go there, so let’s leave it here for now, except to say that originally it would have been” yogah citta” (just as “gunna go” would have been “going to go”).
-English speakers would not pronounce the h… but supposing you did?
-You might find that it slid into an shchi rather than an h-space-ci.
+So now you would be going even deeper, right into the grammar and case endings of an inflectional language… and I know you don’t want to go there, so let’s leave it here for now, except to say that originally it would have been “yogaḥ citta” – with a dot under the h, so it would be a little echo of the ah… like aha – (just as “gunna go” would have been “going to go”).
+English speakers would not pronounce the h, much less the aha – but supposing you did?
+You might find that it slid into an shchi rather than an aha-space-chi.

 Just remember it is a lot of fun to learn how to pronounce the Devanāgari alphabet, and to know how to manage transliteration.
 Then you can teach the asanas without sounding like a git, and without teaching your own students to be ignorant gits.
 And if you learn just a little more, you can work out what each of the asana names really means, rather than just passing on what everyone else says.
 Here are two examples